Alaska Court Records

 - Failure to consummate the marriage

-- Addiction of a party to illegal drugs
+- Addiction to a party or illegal drugs

 - Incurable mental illness of one spouse